uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 * `drawLineString`: user can draw a `LineString` feature by clicking positions to add.

-  * If no feature is selected, clicking will create a new feature `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndex`).
+  * If no feature is selected, clicking will create a new feature `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

   * If a `Point` feature is selected, clicking will convert it to a `LineString` and add the clicked position to it.